ChukwuebukaN/local-videos-nodejs-graphql-apollo-server/README.md

 - 4 - MUTATIONS (create, update, delete) - editing or mutating data in the tables.
 - we make changes to our schema, and resolver to let users delete specific data.
 - if you are using a local db.js file, it will not persist the mutation.
-- - INSIDE OUR INSIDE OUR VARIABLES {
+- - INSIDE OUR VARIABLES {
     "id": "2",
     "edits": {
     "title": "Apex Legends 2",